xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 [Canonball:~]$ export https_proxy=http://proxy.custom.com:80/
 ```

-Now you external connectivity should be good, proceed with YUM for package installation.
+Now your external connectivity should be good, proceed with YUM for package installation.

-In the beginning we need to add repo via config manager:
+In the beginning we need to add the repo via config manager:

 ```
 [Canonball:~]$ yum-config-manager --add-repo https://devhub.cisco.com/artifactory/xr600/3rdparty/x86_64/